DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/structured_workflow.md

-#Structured Workflow //executive management advies /keuze van workflow
+#Structured Workflow //executive management advice /workflow choice

 *Kimmy is working on this, it's a work-in-progress*